 2.2.15.
 Data Analysis

 All data collected were consolidated, organized, encoded and tabulated following the split-plot.
-Data were analyzed using the Analysis of Variance of Academics SAS (SAS version 9.4) software.
+Data were analyzed using theAnalysis of Variance (ANOVA) using SAS software (version 9.4) .
 Further, Tukey’s Test was used to determine significant differences between treatments.
-Level of significance and tendencies was set at P ≤ 0.05 for all statistical test.
+Level of significance was set at P ≤ 0.05 for all statistical tests.

 The statistical tool used is as follows: